wp-plugins/meeting-scheduler-by-vcita/readme.txt

  = Appointment Booking and online Scheduling by vCita Version 3.3.2 =
  * Adjustments to WordPress version 3.9
- * Improved scheduling for multiple team members, including option to asign a contact to specific staff member
+ * Improved scheduling for multiple team members, including option to assign a contact to specific staff member
  * Improved mobile view on the scheduling process

  = Appointment Booking and online Scheduling by vCita Version 3.3 =